 You can vote by proxy or VIF or you can attend the Meeting and vote your Shares in person.
-Please note that due to COVID-19 restrictions, while we have made arrangements to accept votes cast in person, access to the Meeting will likely not be permitted.
+Please note that due to the COVID-19 pandemic, while we have made arrangements to accept votes cast in person, access to the Meeting location may not be permitted.